 This staging system of cancer helps

-- to express severity or extend of disease
+- to express the severity or extent of disease

 - to estimate the prognosis of the disease

-- facilitate the exchange of information between treatment centres
+- facilitate the exchange of information between treatment centers

 - contribute to continuing investigations of human malignancies

-- support cancer control activities, including through cancer registries.
+- support cancer control activities, including cancer registries.